Witches Woods Tax District

 10. During the hours when motor boats are allowed to go faster than 5 mph no swimming shall be allowed beyond 50 feet from the shoreline unless the swimmer is accompanied by a spotter boat or wearing or towing a highly visible safety device.

-11. No motorized vehicles are permitted on the frozen lake in the winter.
+11. No motorized vehicles are permitted on the frozen lake.